-Black and grey tattooing has several advantages.
-There is much less chance of fading, other than to a lighter shade of grey.
+Black and gray tattooing has several advantages.
+There is much less chance of fading, other than to a lighter shade of gray.
 The largest risk is the realism aspect of this style that many artists strive for, but few can achieve without lots of practice and natural talent.
-If you want a simple tattoo that will stand the test of time in a more classic sense, I would advise just a few shades of black and grey.
+If you want a simple tattoo that will stand the test of time in a more classic sense, I would advise just a few shades of black and gray.
 Do your homework and check out portfolios and find the artist that specializes in realism.

 Making a Statement With Color Tattoos

 For every black and gray customer there is a colorful one, and they want nothing more than for their tattoo to make a statement.
 If you are of that genre, you have likely already begun scouring fine art portfolios, New School, Old School Traditional and other designs.
 Whether it is a full sleeve filled with mermaids, oceans and shells, or a simple heart tattoo that is vibrant and full of colorful red ink, finding a talented color tattoo artist can be just as labor intensive.

 When scoping out color tattoo portfolios, be sure to check out healed tattoos.
 Most tattoos look their best after being done, so let time tell the true story.
 Are the images blurry, the color bland or faded?
 Be wary!
 Did the artist design a piece with such purposeful details that even now it looks bold and brilliant?
 She's your artist!
 Be very selective in the color tattoo genre.
 Base your decision on the portfolio, experience of your artist, and when possible, their reputation.
 Any skilled artist should have a few years of mentoring under their belt so find out who taught them their skills and then research THAT artist and their fundamental teachings.